White House physician: Trump in 'excellent health'

 "The president’s physical exam today at Walter Reed National Military Medical Center went exceptionally well."

-"The president’s physical exam today at Walter Reed National Military Medical Center went exceptionally well," Dr. Ronnie Jackson, the president's physician, said in a statement.
+"The president’s physical exam today at Walter Reed National Military Medical Center went exceptionally well," Dr. Ronny Jackson, the president's physician, said in a statement.

 Jackson added that "the president is in excellent health and I look forward to briefing some of the details on Tuesday."